Last updated on

 The Five Koshas begins with Prana only if understood properly.

-Let’s have a look at the five sheaths of human body.
+Let’s have a look at the five sheaths of the human body.
 The list of Pancha Koshas is as follows.

 One: Annamaya Kosha in Pancha Kosha theory.

-Annamaya Kosha is the layer of physicality within the consciousness.
+Annamaya Kosha is the layer of physicality within consciousness.
 We take food and it accumulates in the body to give a perfect shape to the body.
-Annamaya Kosha is just about the physical nature of the body and shape that is formed through the food.
-However, for a person whose consciousness is only in the Annamaya Kosha cannot go beyond the other level of consciousness.
+Annamaya Kosha is just about the physical nature of the body and the shape that is formed through food.
+However, a person whose consciousness is only in the Annamaya Kosha cannot go beyond the other level of consciousness.
 Meaning; this kosha is all about the shape and size of the body, what makes the body in shape and size is not understood.
 Basically, in modern times only kids below 2-3 of age have this psychology.